Semi-Anchored Multi-Step Gradient Descent Ascent Method for Structured Nonconvex-Nonconcave Composite Minimax Problems: Semi-anchored multi-step gradient descent ascent (SA-MGDA)

 \subsection{SA-MGDA with a finite $J$}

 In most of the practical cases, an exact maximization oracle (or equivalently, considering $J=\infty$) is computationally intractable.
+This section thus studies the convergence behavior of the SA-MGDA with a finite $J$, under an additional bounded domain assumption that includes the case in Remark~\ref{remark:function}. \begin{assumption} For some $\Omega\ge0$, $||\x-\y||\le \Omega$ for all $\x,\y\in \dom f\times\dom g$. \end{assumption}

-This section thus studies the convergence behavior of the SA-MGDA with a finite $J$, which generates a point $\x_{k+1}$ different from $\R\x_k$ at the $k$th iteration.
-This can be viewed as an inexact variant of the BPP method \cite{eckstein:98:aii}.
+The SA-MGDA with a finite $J$ can be viewed as an inexact variant of the BPP method \cite{eckstein:98:aii}, which generates a point $\x_{k+1}$ different from $\R\x_k$ at the $k$th iteration.
 Therefore, the proof of the following theorem for the SA-MGDA with a finite $J$ first extends Theorem~\ref{thm:bppm,weakmvi} of the (exact) BPP to its inexact variant in Appendix~\ref{appx:sa-mgda,weakmvi,inexact}.
-Then, we consequently have the following result for the SA-MGDA, under an additional bounded domain assumption.
+Then, we consequently have the following result for the SA-MGDA.